 However, these sorts of incidents don’t reflect the whole story of sports parents and the positive contributions made by most of them.
 In the video below, Camilla Knight, an associate professor of sports science at Swansea University, explains how important parents are in supporting young kids in their sport experiences.

 Parents in Sport Week gives healthy sport parents due recognition.
 First conceived and promoted by the Child Protection in Sport Unit (CPSU) in the United Kingdom, Parents in Sport Week celebrates all the parents who help to make youth sport possible by registering their children for programs, driving them to practices and games, providing unconditional support, and more.
-This year’s event runs the week of October 2 to 8, 2017.
+In 2018, the event runs the week of October 1 to 8.

 Parents in Sport Week